Napoleon B. Johnson: Indian activism

-Oklahoma Supreme Court Scandal
+Oklahoma Supreme Court Scandals

 Judge Corn's Confession

 On December 9, 1964, former Oklahoma Supreme Court Justice, N. S. Corn, then 80 years old and serving an 18-month sentence in a federal prison for income tax evasion, gave a sworn statement to the government detailing his involvement in the crime of bribery.
 The document named two other Supreme Court justices, Napoleon B. Johnson and Earl Welch, plus several other people as also participating in the scheme.
 Corn also admitted that he could not recall failing to receive a bribe in any of the 24 years he had served on the court.
 Ten days later, Corn was freed early.

 One copy of Corn's affidavit was sent to Federal Judge Stephen Chandler.
 Simply having Corn's affidavit in hand was not enough to start a battle for reform.
 Chandler then called one of the most recently elected Supreme Court judges, William H. Berry, for a private meeting at Chandler's home, where Berry read the document and agreed that somehow the document must be made public.
 With Chandler's agreement, Berry contacted Oklahoma County Representative, G. T. Blankenship, who was appalled by what the document revealed.
 Berry assured Blankenship that if he would read Corn's affidavit aloud from the House floor, he (Blankenship) would be protected by legislative immunity and could not be sued.
 The representative agreed to do this.

 After the legislature reconvened in January, 1965, Blankenship asked for the floor and began to speak.
 Apparently, the subject was still a well kept secret.
 The House remained in absolute silence throughout the speech.
 The stunned Democratic members began to shout cries of "Politics!"
 But the press reported the entire story to the public and would not let go.
 The Oklahoman printed a stirring editorial about how the state needed to reform the way judges were elected.
 So many powerful politicians believed that they had greatly benefitted from the status quo, that many people expected serious retribution against Blankenship.
 Governor Henry Bellmon ordered the State Board of Investigation to sweep the legislator's house for electronic eavesdropping devices, thinking that the opposition would likely try to destroy his credibility.
 He was also warned to go straight home every night after work - no stops for drinks or dinner at bars and restaurants for the same reason.